 Many colleges and universities offer programs where you can study abroad for a semester or more.
-Sometimes this is a part of a specific degree program, such as a foreign language, archeology or cultural anthropology, where visiting a specific area of the world can help you advance that particular program.
+Sometimes this is a part of a specific degree program, such as a foreign language, archeology or cultural anthropology, where visiting a specific area of the world can help you advance that particular study abroad program.
 Other times, it’s just a way for you to spend a semester abroad, learning about a different culture and area of the world while you take classes.
 If you are considering studying abroad, here are some considerations:

 Weighing the Cost:

 Studying abroad for a semester can come with a hefty price tag.
 It’s important to research the cost with your school to make sure you completely understand the cost and that you are certain you are taking complete advantage of any financial aid for which you qualify.
 Your semester abroad may indeed be the most expensive semester of your college career, but the cost needs to be weighed against the opportunity.
 For many the ability to travel and live in a foreign country for period of time is worth the extra cost.
-Often studying abroad will be less expensive than staying abroad for the same length of time later in life, and there are often unique scholarships for studying abroad.
+Often a study abroad program will be less expensive than staying abroad for the same length of time later in life, and there are often unique scholarships for studying abroad.

 Personal and Professional Growth: